Understanding Library Terminology can be confusing. Click on any of the terms below to be taken to a page where you can learn more about that term.

 Media can be used in two different ways: 1. as another term for audiovisual, that is materials that are not books or magazines.
 2. an information resource such as news media.

 This refers to items that cannot be checked out.
-General these items are encyclopedias, bibliographies and other reference items located in the library reference section.
+Generally these items are encyclopedias, bibliographies and other reference items located in the library reference section.

 This is a term for any magazine, journal or newspaper that is published on a regular basis.